willymcallister/willymcallister.github.io/_articles/introduction.md

 comments: true
 ---

-Welcome to the study of electricity and electrical engineering.
-In this introductory section you will become familiar with the  most important electrical quantities: charge, current and voltage.
-You can also become familiar with the language we use for engineering numbers, units, and notation.
+Welcome to the study of electricity and electrical engineering!
+In this introductory section you will become familiar with the most important electrical concepts: charge, current and voltage.
+You can also get your first exposure to the language we use for numbers, units, and notation.

+Check out a summary of the math and science preparation that will help you have the best experience studying electrical engineering.

 ----